vsoch/askci/paper/paper.md

 ![Figure 2: Markdown Editing Interface for topic "Singularity"](figure2.png)

-The webhook framework is generalized, so if another resource that supports webhooks is desired to add to ping the server with updated content, this can be easily implemented.
+The webhook framework is generalized, so if another resource is desired to notify the server of relevant content, this can be easily implemented.

 ## Server Design